 Pick activities that work for the whole family

-When you travel to Europe there is no reason you can’t find something that the whole family can enjoy.
+When you travel to Europe with kids there is no reason you can’t find something that the whole family can enjoy.
 Instead of the Tate Modern (although this art museum is actually very kid-friendly), bring the kids to the Science Museum or the Natural History Museum in London.